PMP® Material NOT in The Guide

 What types of supplemental resources are available that cover additional skills, knowledge and tasks?
 There are several options available to you.
 One option is a PMP Exam study guide, also called PMP Exam prep books.
 These cover much of the same content as what is in the PMBOK® Guide but are worded and explained in a manner some find much more relatable and easier to understand.

 Other possibilities include PMP Exam simulators and free practice questions.
 Not only do they provide for an opportunity to practice answering questions but they also help you identify the knowledge areas where you are strong and those in which you are weak.
 This is a good way to help you determine where you need to spend your valuable time studying.
-Just make sure you use a simulator or questions professionally produced or one from a PMI® Registered Education Provider.
+Just make sure you use a simulator or questions professionally produced by a Trusted and Experienced Education Provider.

 Then there are the more portable options such as flashcards, mobile apps and podcasts.
 PMP Flashcards are an easy study tool that can be used just about anywhere or anytime; they are small and can be used to test your knowledge in your spare time; and there are even electronic flashcards that can be accessed on your phone.
 PMP Apps are also becoming increasingly popular and there are many to choose from, some of which are games and others that use alternative methods to teach concepts.
 PMP Podcasts are also a great portable PMP Exam training option that allow you to listen to or watch PMP-related lessons wherever you are and whenever you have a few spare moments.